dpp·digitaler-produktpass.de

 EU registry as a directory

-The EU DPP registry, launching on 19 July 2026, stores identifiers and references, not the data itself.
+The EU DPP registry, live since 20 July 2026, stores identifiers and references, not the data itself.
 Registration before placing a product on the market is mandatory – details on the EU DPP registry page.

 04